hyu47/CS329/Quizzes.md

 ## Quiz 5

 * Go to the [WordNet online demo](http://wordnetweb.princeton.edu/perl/webwn).
 * Given the paragraph below, answer the following questions using WordNet.
 Create your own entailments if needed.
+Create a file `quiz5.txt` under `cs329/quiz5` containing your answer.
  * How many siblings do I have?
  * Do I get along with my step-sister?
  * Was my brother sleeping around 3am last night?